 2. Brothel- 1998

 Due to the number of visitors, frescoes in the Vatican are decaying-they won’t last.
 “They’re the greatest paintings in the world and no one’ll ever match or surpass them in excellence.” cried a bishop.
 Finally, a Catholic said something true.
 Modern art sucks.
-We need to stop funding girls who get their Master’s in sewing quilts.
-And the girl who wrote Eat, Pray, Love (she fucked a Latino, called herself the mahatma of marriage and then announced she was gay- that’s every chick I knew in college).
-Americans have no culture- we have gossip.
+We need to stop funding girls who get their MFA’s in sewing quilts.
+And the girl who wrote Eat, Pray, Love (she fucked a Latino, called herself the mahatma of marriage and then announced she’s gay- that’s every chick I knew in college).
+Americans have no culture, we’re all PR and gossip.
 We check FaceBook for likes, not Raphael.
 But social media doesn’t expand our consciousness; that’s done by either viewing the Sistine Chapel or mugging the chick who wrote that book.
 Genius is sidelined in America; yuppie con artists are paid.